-1 Katie sat in school one day.
-She heard her teacher talking about fractions, but she was not really listening.
+Katie heard her teacher talking about fractions, but she was not really listening.
 She had other things on her mind.
 She did not want to be in school, but she did not want to be at home either.
 She did not quite know where she wanted to be.

 Katie's parents were not getting along.
-They had not been getting along for quite awhile.
+They had not been getting along for quite a while.
 They did not fight when she was around, but they did not talk either.
 They did not seem happy.
 At night, when she was trying to fall asleep, she heard them talking.
 It was more like yelling.
-Last night she even heard the word divorce.
+Last night she had even heard the word "divorce."
 Katie was scared.
 She loved both of her parents.

-3 Lucy's parents had divorced.
-Lucy was sad for a long time.
+Lucy's parents had divorced.
+Lucy had been sad for a long time.
 Now she lives with her mom during the week and her dad on the weekends.
 Katie did not want to be away from her mom or her dad.
 She liked having her family in one house.

-6 Dinner was very quiet that night.
+Dinner was very quiet that night.
 Katie's mom tried to ask about school, but Katie knew that she was not truly listening.
-Finally Katie said, "What is going on?"
+Finally, Katie said, "What is going on?"
 Her parents looked at each other.
 They both put their forks down and pushed their plates to the side.

 For the complete story with questions: click here for printable